 This is not to say that you shouldn’t sell physical copies of your record.
 Vinyls still have their niche in certain genres.
 I believe that there will always be people who want to have some physical copy of music.
-Rather than buying it for listening, it’s become more of a novelty item and gesture of support.
+Rather than buying it for listening, fans are more likely to buy as a novelty item and gesture of support.
 I truly believe that fans who really connect with you will go out of their way to buy something to support your music career.
 So yes, having physical music to sell as merch at your show is still important as it is a great token for fans to have as a reminder of the experience.

 For a good example, check out Run the Jewels.
 They make all their music easily accessible to stream or download free on their website.
 At the same time, they sell physical copies of their music as well.
 Similarly to Chance the Rapper, they’ve had tremendous success with model by with merch sales and selling out shows across the country.